cleder/talks/README.md

 # A Tale of two Kitchens, hyper modernizing your codebase.

+You can read the elaborate version of this as a [blog post](https://dev.to/ldrscke/a-tale-of-two-kitchens-hypermodernizing-your-python-code-base-3jnh)

 When starting a new python project, the “hypermodern” python ‘template’ is a popular choice.
 Its style is opinionated and strict, and it brings a consistent style and today's best practices.
 How do I bring my legacy codebase up to this standard?

 ## Summary